jheyman/blog/pages/Shapeoko/index.md

 ## Shapeoko calibration / tuning

-For my current casual/beginner wood milling needs, my uncalibrated-but-decently-squared Shapeoko is fine, but in the spirit of getting better precision, I had a go at calibrating various parameters:
+For my current casual/beginner wood milling needs, my uncalibrated-but-decently-squared Shapeoko was fine, but in the spirit of getting better precision, I had a go at calibrating various parameters:

-* X/Y/Z linear calibration
+### X/Y/Z linear calibration

 GRBL uses three values referred as `$100`, `$101` and `$102`, which correspond to the number of motor steps to be commanded to move by one millimeter on the X, Y and Z axes respectively.
 Adjusting these values is a way to compensate for slight inaccuracies induced by mechanical play between the belt and the motor pulley, and by belt stretching.